What is diarrhea?

 What are possible complications of diarrhea?

-If your diarrhea is not treated, you are at risk for dehydration.
-Severe dehydration can lead to organ damage, shock, and fainting (loss of consciousness) or coma.
+If your diarrhea is severe, you are at risk for dehydration.
+Severe dehydration can lead to organ damage, shock, fainting (loss of consciousness) or coma, and even death.

 What can I do to prevent diarrhea?

 Having good personal habits can keep you from getting diarrhea caused by bacteria or a virus.
-It is important to:
+They include:

 - Wash your hands often.